What are the requirements for this federal legislation?

 How do I receive a WorkKeys Proficiency Certificate for Teacher Assistants?

-To qualify, examinees must take the following WorkKeys assessments, which have been legally validated for high-stakes assessment, via WorkKeys Internet Version or paper-and-pencil version, and receive the following scores:
+To qualify, examinees must take the following WorkKeys assessments, which have been legally validated for high-stakes assessment.

 The Instructional Support Inventory must be completed by an objective evaluator, usually a supervisor, while observing the teacher assistant on the job.
-The Instructional Support Inventory and the WorkKeys Proficiency Certificate for Teacher Assistants are ordered using the WorkKeys Materials Order Form and are sold as a set for $21.00.
+The Instructional Support Inventory and the WorkKeys Proficiency Certificate for Teacher Assistants are ordered using the WorkKeys Materials Order Form and are sold as a set.
 Both forms are provided in paper format only.

 How long is each test?

 Reading for Information and Applied Mathematics tests are 55 minutes each for WorkKeys Internet Version (WKIV) and 45 minutes each for the paper-and-pencil version.
 Business Writing is offered in WKIV and paper-and-pencil; both take 30 minutes to complete.
 Writing is paper-and-pencil and takes 40 minutes.
 The Instructional Support Inventory has no time limit; it requires paper-and-pencil completion by an administrator.

 How can I get set up to give the WorkKeys Internet Version (WKIV) assessments?